 Ready… Set… RETIRE!

-GET READY—Ask the Experts
+GET READY—Hear from the Experts

-State representatives from the Maryland State Retirement Agency (MSRA) offer personal counseling sessions for members of the State core plan who are planning an imminent retirement.
+In addition to the MCPS sessions/workshops, state representatives from the Maryland State Retirement Agency (MSRA) offer personal counseling sessions for members of the State core plan who are planning an imminent retirement.
 Counseling sessions must be scheduled online in advance by visiting the MSRA Online Appointment Scheduler.

 GET SET—Obtain a Retirement Benefit Estimate